-K-State’s Media Sanitization and Disposal policy defines the requirements for ensuring University Data are permanently removed from media before disposal or reuse, a process called “media sanitization,” and properly disposing of media to prevent unauthorized disclosure.
-The reuse, recycling, or disposal of computers and other technologies that can store data pose a significant risk since data can be easily recovered with readily available tools – even data from files that were deleted long ago or a hard drive that was reformatted.
+K-State’s Media Sanitization and Disposal policy defines the requirements for ensuring all University Data is permanently removed from media before disposal or reuse.
+A process called “media sanitization,” and properly disposing of media ais used to prevent unauthorized disclosure.
+The reuse, recycling, or disposal of computers and other technologies that can store data pose a significant risk since data can be easily recovered with readily available tools even data from files that were deleted long ago or a hard drive that was reformatted.

 Failure to properly purge data may result in unauthorized access to University Data, breach of software license agreements, and/or violation of state and federal data security and privacy laws.

 Simply using the delete key or emptying items from the trash can or recycle bin does not completely delete these files or folders.
 The deleted files or folders are still stored on the computer in "unallocated space” and can easily be revealed with readily-available data recovery tools.
 Not even re-formatting the hard drive guarantees complete deletion of the data.
 The procedures described here and in the policy must be followed to ensure that the data cannot be recovered.